-Here are 9 things I wish my husband had known before we brought baby home...
+Here are 9 things I wish my husband had known before bringing baby home...

 1. We are both clueless.